Katya Apekisheva, Piano

-This seasons highlights include concerto debuts in Poland with Jerzy Maksymiuk ( Bialystok and Sczecin Philharmonic Orchestras) , solo and chamber music concerts at major venues and festivals .
-Katya is Co-Artistic Director of the London Piano Festival which returns for its second season in October 2017.
-She is also releasing a new solo CD with impromtus by Chopin , Faure and Scriabin on the Champs Hill Label in Autumn 2017.
+Recent highlights included concerto debuts in Poland with Jerzy Maksymiuk ( Bialystok and Sczecin Philharmonic Orchestras) and solo and chamber music concerts at major venues and festivals .
+Katya is Co-Artistic Director of the London Piano Festival which returns for its third season in October 2018.
+She released a solo CD with impromtus by Chopin, Faure and Scriabin on the Champs Hill Label in Autumn 2017.

 Katya is a Professor of Piano at The Guildhall School of Music and Drama.